ONSdigital/application-profile/README.md

 > TODO: Some UN best practices for creating classifications [here](https://unstats.un.org/unsd/classifications/bestpractices/Best_practice_Nov_2013.pdf).

-Every `qb:DimensionConcept` must have a `skos:ConceptScheme` associated with it which is related using the `qb:codeList` property.
+Every `qb:DimensionProperty` must have a `skos:ConceptScheme` associated with it which is related using the `qb:codeList` property.
 The `skos:ConceptScheme` is used to define the list of codes used by the dimension.

 All codes which are part of a codelist must have type `skos:Concept` and be related to the codelist using the `skos:inScheme` property.